yzhda1991/gradecraft-development/doc/index.md

 Pass Fail grades have no point value.
 The pass/fail behavior is set on the assignment, and then reflected in the grades as they are assigned.

-see [[Pass Fail Assignments|pass fail]] for more information.
+see [Pass Fail Assignments](pass_fail.md) for more information.

 ### Analytics

 * We are interested in what behavior is a recipe for success
-* Grade predictor is where the students can use analytics to maximize their potential in the class
+* The grade predictor is where the students can use analytics to maximize their potential in the class
 * grade predictors occur in three types
     * sliders
     * checkbox